rubensworks/fetch-sparql-endpoint.js/README.md

   // If false, POST requests will be sent as application/x-www-form-urlencoded (URL-encoded query string).
   // Defaults to false.
   directPost: false,
-});
+  // A SPARQL query parser used by the endpoint fetcher to detect query types.
+  sparqlQueryParser: new SparqlParser({ lexerConfig: { positionTracking: 'onlyOffset' }}), });
 ```